XiaoFengLin123/cse15l-lab-report2/index.md

 **Part 3**

-I learned about the importance of SSH keys and how they can be used to allow secure and passwordless logins to remote systems.
-I also learned about the SCP (Secure Copy Protocol) command, which allows me to transfer files securely between my local computer and a remote server.
-This is especially useful for moving my code to and from the ieng6 server, allowing me  to work locally and test my code in a remote environment.
+I learned about the importance of `SSH` keys and how they can be used to allow secure and passwordless logins to remote systems.
+I also learned about the `SCP` (Secure Copy Protocol) command, which allows me to transfer files securely between my local computer and a remote server.
+This is especially useful for moving my code to and from the `ieng6` server, allowing me  to work locally and test my code remotely.